peter88213/yw_tlview/docs/help/cascading_menu.md

 # "Cascading" menu

-The section marks are stacked on the timeline canvas, so that they would not overlap or cover the title of previous sections.
+The scene marks are stacked on the timeline canvas, so that they would not overlap or cover the title of previous scenes.
 If the stacking algorithm does not seem good enough to you, you can adjust its limits.

 ## Tight

-With **Cascading > Tight**, you can arrange consecutive events behind each other, even if they are close together.
+With **Cascading > Tight**, you can arrange consecutive scenes behind each other, even if they are close together.

 ## Relaxed

-With **Cascading > Relaxed**, you can arrange consecutive events in a stack, even if they are some distance apart.
+With **Cascading > Relaxed**, you can arrange consecutive scenes in a stack, even if they are some distance apart.

 ## Standard